LDI: Localized Data Imputation for Text-Rich Tables

 \subsection{Tuple Selection}

-In the second phase of our proposed method, we are looking for a small set of tuples as examples to guide the LLM.
-The selection process follows three key criteria: (1) the tuples must have complete values in $A_T$, (2) they should be similar to the tuple with the missing value to provide relevant context, and (3) be diverse in their $A_T$ values to reduce the risk of bias.
+In the second phase, a small set of example tuples is selected to guide the LLM during imputation.
+The goal is to choose tuples that provide strong contextual evidence while remaining representative and avoiding bias.
+Specifically, selected tuples must: (1) have complete values for the target attribute $A_T$, (2) be similar to the tuple with the missing value, and (3) cover diverse values of $A_T$ to reduce bias.

-The dataset is first filtered to include only tuples with complete values in $A_T$, as they are needed to serve as valid examples.
-To ensure focus on informative patterns and avoid distractions from irrelevant fields, we then restrict the similarity computation to the selected attributes identified in the first phase and take the mean similarity across selected attributes.
-For a tuple $t_i$ with $t_i[A_T] = \varnothing$, its similarity to a complete tuple $t_j$ is defined as:
+We first retain tuples with non-missing values in $A_T$, which are required as valid examples\footnote{Tuples may have missing values in other attributes since full completeness is not required, but they are less likely to be similar to the selected tuple for imputation.}.
+Similarity is computed only over the relevant attributes identified in the previous phase, avoiding noise from irrelevant fields.
+For a tuple $t_i$ with missing $A_T$, similarity to a complete tuple $t_j$ is measured using the average normalized Longest Common Substring (LCS) over the selected attributes $S$:

-where $S$ is the set of relevant attributes selected in the first phase, and $\text{LCS}(t_i[A], t_j[A])$ computes the longest common substring between the values of attribute $A$ in tuples $t_i$ and $t_j$.

-Finally, we select the top \( k \) tuples with distinct values in \( A_T \) from this ranking to balance similarity with diversity among the chosen examples and avoid over-representation of any one category.
-These $k$ examples form the input context and are passed to the LLM in the next phase, where they are used to impute the missing value in $t_i$ through few-shot prompting.
+Unlike embedding-based similarity, which can miss fine-grained patterns in long text, LCS captures exact overlapping substrings and preserves key lexical structure, making it effective for identifying closely related tuples.
+Tuples are ranked by similarity, and the top $k$ tuples with distinct $A_T$ values are selected.
+This balances relevance with diversity, ensuring that the LLM receives $k$ informative yet non-redundant examples for few-shot imputation.

-\textbf{Example 4.} Suppose the relevant attributes selected in the first phase are $A_1$ and $A_2$, and we want to impute the missing value in $A_T$ for the tuple $t_i$.Table~\ref{tab:ex_tup} presents the tuples used for imputation.
+Suppose the relevant attribute selected in the first phase for our running example is \texttt{Phone}, and we want to impute the missing \texttt{City} for tuple $t_i$ corresponding to \texttt{Moongate} in Figure~\ref{fig:ex}.
+We compute the pairwise similarity of $t_i$ with each complete tuple based on their \texttt{Phone} values as follows: